Omer-alt/MLOPS_for_beginner/README.md

     - Dockerizing and deploying a FastAPI app to the cloud This lab prepares you for building scalable machine learning APIs in production environments.

+### day 5
+In this lab, you implemented a CI/CD pipeline for a FastAPI application.
+You wrote unit tests, set up automated testing with GitHub Actions, and configured Google Cloud Run for continuous deployment.
+By automating testing and deployment, you created a streamlined development workflow for fast, reliable updates to your application.